Can You Spot Symptoms of

 Medium cats and dogs: 1 dropper twice daily

 Large dogs: 2 droppers twice daily.
-(Dropper must be inserted into pet's mouth and discharged)
+(Add to food or insert dropper into pet's mouth and discharged)

 NOTE: One "dropper" equals one squeeze of the black bulb (1 cc), which fills the pipette about half full.
 Refrigerate after opening.